drvinceknight/cfm/main.md

 - My email address is `knightva@cardiff.ac.uk`.
 - I will be sending invitations to a discord server (a messaging application).
+- My office: Abacws 2.52

 You are welcome to get in touch with me at any time although I might not immediately be available to respond.

-Office hours: Friday 1400 - 1600 (email me or get in touch on discord).
+Office hours: to be agreed in class.

 ---